PET INSURANCE

 - Routine complications

-Check your policy for more details on your exact coverage.
+Check out our coverage and exclusions page, or your specific policy, for more details on your exact coverage.

 Does pet insurance cover anesthesia?

-MetLife Pet Insurance policies typically cover the cost of anesthesia.
+Yes, our pet insurance typically includes coverage for anesthesia if it’s related to a surgery that’s covered under your policy.
 A lot goes into making sure the correct dosage is used for your pet’s specific needs, which can make the cost of anesthesia pricey.

 But ensuring your dog or cat is pain-free and calm during a surgical procedure is crucial.
-Pet insurance can help give you and your pet peace of mind knowing necessary anesthesia will be more affordable.
+Pet insurance anesthesia coverage could help you relieve some of that stress for you and your pet.

 Can You Get Pet Insurance Before Surgery?

 Yes, you can get pet insurance before your pet has a surgical procedure.
-You just need to make sure the surgery doesn’t fall into your policy’s exclusions.
+When it comes to getting reimbursed for it, you just need to make sure the surgery doesn’t fall into your policy’s exclusions.1

-For example, if your vet diagnoses your pet with a health condition that needs surgery and then you enroll them in a policy to help cover it, the condition would likely be considered a pre-existing condition.
-The surgery to treat this condition would be excluded from coverage.
+For example, if your vet diagnoses your pet with a health condition that needs surgery and then you enroll them in a policy to help you cover it, the condition would likely be considered pre-existing.
+Therefore, the surgery to treat this condition would be excluded from coverage.

-To increase the chance that your pet’s surgery is covered, it’s a great idea to get pet insurance while your pet is young and healthy.
-Plus, take advantage of MetLife Pet’s 0-day waiting period so accidents needing surgery can be covered starting at midnight after you enroll in a policy.5
+To increase the chance that your pet’s surgery falls under your plan’s coverage, it can be a good idea to get pet insurance while your pet is young and healthy.
+Take advantage of our 0-day waiting period, so accidents needing surgery could be eligible for reimbursement starting at midnight after you enroll in a policy.1,5

 If your dog or cat needs surgery, MetLife Pet is here to help you get your furry family member back in good health!
-With reimbursements up to 90% on covered surgical expenses1 and a free 24/7 vet chat6 to help when you have middle-of-the-night questions, a MetLife Pet policy can be a useful purchase for your pets.
+With reimbursements up to 90% on covered surgical expenses and a free 24/7 vet chat6 to help when you have questions day or night, a MetLife Pet policy can be a useful purchase for your pets.1

-When a 10-year-old dog named Ophie tore her ACL and needed emergency surgery, MetLife Pet covered nearly $6,300 of the $6,900 vet bill thanks to her dog insurance policy.4
+Just like it was for 10-year-old Ophie’s family, when she tore her ACL and needed emergency surgery — MetLife Pet covered nearly $6,300 of the $6,900 vet bill thanks to her dog insurance policy.7